Pia Zadora: Music

-In 1988, Zadora worked with producers Jimmy Jam and Terry Lewis on an album titled When the Lights Go Out.
-The album was released only in Europe, and the single "Dance Out of My Head" did not chart despite the top producers and club remixes by Shep Pettibone and Ben Liebrand.
-In 1989, Zadora recorded the album Pia Z with producer Narada Michael Walden; this album also failed to chart.
-The single "Heartbeat of Love" included club remixes by Robert Civillés and David Cole of C+C Music Factory.
 Pia Today!
-(1988) and Only for Romantics (1991), two additional albums/CDs of standards, received only limited promotional release.
+(1988) and Only for Romantics (1991), two additional albums of standards, received only limited promotional release.
 Pia—The Platinum Collection, a three-CD compilation, was released in 1993 and sold in the United States via infomercials.
 The album included repackaged versions of Pia & Phil, I Am What I Am, and Pia Today!.

 In 1994, Zadora had a cameo appearance in the comedy Naked Gun 33 1/3: The Final Insult.
 In her segment of the film, Zadora performed the Steve Allen–penned "This Could Be the Start of Something Big" during a parody of an Academy Awards musical number.